donpusd/website/_pages/about.md

 author: Aditya Mavalankar
 ---

-At DON PUSD, we are a district-wide movement with the goal of causing change in our high schools and middle schools, along with creating lasting impacts throughout the San Diego-area.
-In our local chapter, we have several key goals:
+<h4 class="section-title mb-5 mt-4">At DON PUSD, we are a district-wide movement with the goal of enacting change in our high schools and middle schools, along with creating lasting impacts throughout the San Diego-area.
+In our local chapter, we have several key goals:</h4>

  > **A) Awareness:** Increase awareness among students and faculty about the harms of racism, homophobia, and other forms of prejudice and microagressions.